2019 Supercars Championship: Calendar changes

 The 2019 calendar underwent a radical revision compared to the 2018 calendar.
 The Sydney SuperNight 300 was removed from the calendar entirely and was replaced by a new night race at Barbagallo Raceway.
 The change was made with the long-term view to running the Sydney round in January 2020 as part of a proposed move to a "summer series" format that would see the championship run primarily in the summer months.

 The Sandown 500 moved to a late-season slot in November, becoming the final round of the Pirtek Enduro Cup, to avoid clashing with the AFL and NRL finals series.
 The Auckland SuperSprint was brought forward to September, making the Sandown 500 the penultimate round of the championship.
 Changes to the Formula One calendar meant that the Australian Grand Prix was run earlier in the year than it was in 2018, and thus the Supercars support races was also moved forward.
 The Adelaide 500 was subsequently brought forward to remain the opening round of the season.

 Format changes

 The Phillip Island Grand Prix Circuit event format reverted to a SuperSprint format after two years of two 250 kilometre races known as the Phillip Island 500.

 Rule changes

-Technical regulations

 As a cost reduction measure, the use of twin-spring dampers were banned with teams required to use linear spring dampers.
 A new specification of transaxle developed by Xtrac was introduced.

-Sporting regulations

 If a car was released from the pit bay before the fuel rig was decoupled from the car, the car had to be re-raised on its pneumatic jacks and the fuel rig removed before the driver can rejoin the race.